source-foundry/fdiff/README.md

 - Modify the number of context lines displayed in the diff with the `-l` or `--lines` option
 - Display the first n lines of the diff output with the `--head` option
 - Display the last n lines of the diff output with the `--tail` option
+- Execute the diff with an external diff tool using the `--external` option

 Run `fdiff --help` to view all available options.